-We next searched for the potential enteric fungal shifts in CRC patients as compared to healthy individuals.
-And we investigated that 296 species were obtained for further investigation after filtering low abundant (0.1 percent) fungus from the 592 aligned species (figure 3a and supplementary table 2, 3).
+We searched for the potential enteric fungal shifts in CRC patients as compared to healthy individuals.
+And we investigated that 296 species were obtained for further investigation after filtering low abundant (0.1 percent) fungus from the 592 aligned species (figure 1a and supplementary table 2, 3).
 Using the Wilcoxon rank-sum test to compare data from all the cohorts together, 74 differentially abundant fungi were identified, which was named as the main set (FDR < 0.1).
-Among the 74 identified species, we further shortlisted 33 species that demonstrated significant alterations (FDR < 0.01) as the core set (figure 3a and supplementary table 4).
+Among the 74 identified species, we further shortlisted 33 species that demonstrated significant alterations (FDR < 0.01) as the core set (figure 1a and supplementary table 4).
 We used the SSTF and Wilcoxon rank-sum test to see whether these 33 fungi (main set) were consistently altered across all eight cohorts.
-Except for the 2019_ThomasAM and 2019_Yachida cohorts, the enrichment and depletion status of the 33 species were constant in six cohorts.
-Interestingly, the most of the 33 species in the 2019_ThomasAM cohorts exhibited considerable enrichment in CRC patients or no significant difference, with just a handful showing depletion in CRC patients .
-Whereas in the 2019_Yachida group, most of the identified 74 fungi showed weak variance in CRC patients versus healthy individuals, unlike other cohorts.
-In addition, we noticed that three of the 33 species exhibited similar alterations across all cohorts, with Aspergillus rambellii and Erysiphe pulchra being enriched in CRC and Trichophyton mentagrophytes being reduced (figure 3b and supplementary table 6).
+Except for the 2019_ThomasAM and 2019_Yachida cohorts, the enrichment and depletion status of the 33 species were constant in six cohorts(figure 1b).
+Interestingly, the most of the 33 species in the 2019_ThomasAM cohorts exhibited considerable enrichment in CRC patients or no significant difference, with just a handful showing depletion in CRC patients (figure 1b).
+Whereas in the 2019_Yachida group, most of the identified 33 fungi showed weak variance in CRC patients versus healthy individuals, unlike other cohorts (figure 1b).
+In addition, we noticed that three of the 33 species exhibited similar alterations across all cohorts, with Aspergillus rambellii and Erysiphe pulchra being enriched in CRC and Trichophyton mentagrophytes being reduced (figure 1b and supplementary table 5).
 We further identified 15 species that were consistently altered in 7 out of the eight cohorts.
-Ten of them were enriched in CRC patients, while the remaining five were depleted (see supplementary table 6).
+Ten of them were enriched in CRC patients, while the remaining five were depleted (supplementary table 5).
+For the 33 species in the core set, 10 were enriched, and the remaining 23 were depleted in CRC patients (figure 1c).
+The alterations of these 33 species in CRC patients versus healthy individuals were relatively consistent in most cohorts.
+Among them, Aspergillus rambellii showed the most remarkable difference between the CRC patients and the healthy control groups (-log10FDR = 17.29).
 Notably, only Aspergillus rambellii showed a significant difference (p-value < 0.05) in all the cohorts, except the 2019_ThomasAM cohort (figure 3d and supplementary table 7).

-For the 33 species in the core set, ten were enriched in CRC patients, and the remaining 23 were depleted (figure 3c).
-Notably, we identified that Aspergillus rambellii showed the most remarkable difference between the CRC patients and the healthy control groups (-log10FDR = 17.29).
-We observed that alterations of these 33 species in CRC patients versus healthy individuals were relatively consistent in most cohorts except 2019_ThomasAM and 2019_Yachida cohots.
-Moreover, most of the species showed consistent alterations in at least three cohorts.

-In the meantime, w The fungal community of CRC and adenoma patients was also compared (supplementary table 5 and supplementary figure 2).
+The fungal community of CRC and adenoma patients was also compared (supplementary figure 3, supplementary table 6 and supplementary table 7).
 In both CRC patients against adenoma patients and CRC patients versus healthy persons, seven fungus species varied substantially (FDR < 0.01).
 These species include Aspergillus rambellii, Moniliophthora perniciosa, Erysiphe pulchra, Sphaerulina musiva, Phytophthora capsici, Aspergillus kawachii, and Cordyceps sp.
-RAO-2017 .
+RAO-2017 (supplementary table 4 and table 6).
 These species belong to the Ascomycota phylum except Moniliophthora perniciosa and Phytophthora capsici (supplementary table 12).
 We discovered universally differently numerous fungi in CRC patients as compared to adenoma patients, which was somewhat consistent with healthy controls.

-A. rambellii is the most significant fungus associated with CRC
+A. rambellii is the most significant enriched fungus in CRC